bbauska/UofM-Inter-with-JavaScript/README.md

   width="40%;" />
 </p>

-So, what can JavaScript do that HTML and CSS can&#39;t do?
+What can JavaScript do that HTML and CSS can&#39;t do?
 Well, the one that I&#39;m going to talk about today is that they can read and write HTML elements.
 Now that&#39;s not the only thing they can do.
 We&#39;re going to be talking about different things like reacting to events and validating